 1. Statement Coverage

-This technique needs all probable statements in the code, which is required to be tested through the testing method of software engineering.
+This technique needs all probable statements in the code, which are required to be tested through the testing method of software engineering.

 2. Branch Coverage

-Branch coverage technique checks all possible ways of the software application. , there is various coverage types like:
+The branch coverage technique checks all possible ways of the software application.
+There are various coverage types like: